ocaml/v2.ocaml.org/site/community/support.md

-OCaml to JavaScript optimizing compiler), [Dose](https://gforge.inria.fr/projects/dose/) (a key component of the OPAM package manager) and online services such as the [OPAM Weather Service](http://ows.irill.org/latest/today/) and the [CUDF Solver Farm](http://cudf-solvers.irill.org/index.html).
+OCaml to JavaScript optimizing compiler), [Dose](https://gforge.inria.fr/projects/dose/) (a key component of the OPAM package manager) and online services such as the [OPAM Weather Service](http://ows.irill.org/latest/today/).
 They also use OCaml to contribute to other major open source projects ([Coccinelle](http://coccinelle.lip6.fr/), for example).
 See details [here](http://www.irill.org/).